Meisner exercises as a knowledge base for attention and social signals

 That makes it interesting for computational social science.
 Many social datasets capture what people did, but not how they were present with one another while doing it.
 A structured interaction setting can help us observe coordination, reciprocity, turn-taking, emotional alignment, and adaptive response more directly.

-The Meisner project is a creative research line, but it also connects to applied questions: how teams build trust, how teachers read a classroom, how leaders listen, and how human-AI systems might support more responsive communication.
+The Meisner site is best understood as a living knowledge base and exploratory methods lab.
+It comes from actor-training experience, but it connects to applied questions: how teams build trust, how teachers read a classroom, how leaders listen, and how human-AI systems might support more responsive communication.

 Cristian Candia